 Alice and John would both be the grantors since they both have interests in the property.

-But only Alice would be the grantee since she is receiving John’s half of the house, giving her 100% ownership.
+But only Alice would be the grantee since she is receiving John’s half of the house.

 I’m assuming you aren’t going to pay the house off or sell it.